About the Foundation

 The Healthy Lakewood Foundation is a 501(c)3 nonprofit public charity.
 The Healthy Lakewood Foundation was created to ensure remaining assets from the conversion of the Lakewood Hospital will continue to benefit the health and well-being of residents in the City of Lakewood.

 We honor the legacy of Lakewood Hospital and are committed to a path forward that ensures everyone in Lakewood can achieve their fullest health potential.
-It is with this spirit that we work to build trust and responsibly steward funds that will support health and wellness for the benefit of the Lakewood community and its residents for generations to come.
+It is with this spirit that we work to build trust and responsibly steward funds that will support health and well-being for the benefit of the Lakewood community and its residents for generations to come.

 HLF developed priorities and organizational guidelines in alignment with the mission, vision, and values.
 HLF continued proactive Board education.
-Throughout the year Board Members collaborated with Strategy Plus Action, a consulting firm, to support HLF through the development of its initial focus, grantmaking strategy, and administration.
-Priorities for a three-year funding cycle were identified and the framework for operating, grantmaking, and other policies were formed.
+Throughout the year Board Members collaborated with Strategy Plus Action, a consulting firm, to support HLF through the development of its initial focus, grant-making strategy, and administration.
+Priorities for a three-year funding cycle were identified and the framework for operating, grant-making, and other policies were formed.